 "Just to spread awareness, I think," said Janet.
 "To see so many like-minded people come together, it makes me think that there is a shift happening."

 "A shift in what?"
 I asked.
 "Please can you explain to me what I'm supposed to be aware of?"

 "So many people I know are finding things so incredibly different in the past few years.
 I think people are starting to wake up," said Janet, before prancing away with Valerie.
 I'm guessing they were off in search of better vibes and people who weren't asking them questions about why they were asking questions.

 But I had every right to be frustrated.
-I'd come to figure out what was going on inside Bilderberg – or, at least, what these people thought was going on inside Bilderberg – and no one could give me a straight answer.
-It was around this time that I began to notice a worrying number of children playing around the "spiritual healing zone", which had apparently been set up to counteract whatever dark ceremonies were going on at Bilderberg.
-I couldn't help but wonder how many of these kids were being ushered into a life of paranoia and strange looks every time they tried to strike up conversations about what "really matters" in school science lessons.
+I'd come here to figure out what was going on inside Bilderberg—or, at least, what these people thought was going on inside Bilderberg—and no one could give me a straight answer.
+It was around this time that I began to notice a worrying number of children playing around the "spiritual healing zone" that had apparently been set up to counteract whatever dark ceremonies were going on at Bilderberg.
+I couldn't help but wonder how many of these kids were being ushered into a life of paranoia and strange looks every time they tried to strike up conversations about what "really matters" during history classes.

 But maybe I was just being cynical.
 Maybe they regularly contribute much-lauded op-eds to InfoWars and were here of their own accord?
 Maybe, with their naive, uncomplicated take on the event, they could help me to finally wake up?

 I asked a little girl what she thought about the Bilderberg Conference.

 "Ummm.
 Very fun!" she said, to my surprise.
 Very fun?
 Did she have a part to play in the New World Order, too?
 Was this all some kind of game to her?